UoB-COMSM0110/2024-group-18/README.md

 Mihir (Git): Merge conflict as we are all using main.
 Managed to resolve conflict with no issues.
 Told group feature (branch) command to prevent future conflicts.

 #### Evaluation:
 As a result of detailed persona creation using a visual passion board and gamer personality, we discovered that as we drifted off to cool features in game, Ali suggested having a disability feature to increase the potential reach of the game.
-Evidencing the importance of requirement engineering planning as a priority, before jumping to code.
+Evidencing the importance of requirement engineering planning as a priority, before jumping to cod.